FinweLtd/doc-livesync-all/docs/articles/resolution.md

 ### Print resolution

 To complete our analysis of describing pixel resolution for 2D images, let us briefly consider
-printing: if we printed our image on paper into a square whose dimensions are 100 mm x 100 mm, we would have point density of ~10 points per millimeter, right?
+printing: if we printed our image on paper as a square whose dimensions are 100 mm x 100 mm, we would have point density of ~10 points per millimeter, right?

 ```